-Strabismus is a condition of the eyes that prevents them from looking at the same point and move with the same ease.
-The effect of strabismus is that the brain automatically cancels the information that it receives from one of the eyes and difficulties of coordination may occur in time because the situation becomes more serious.
-Below, the photo of Andre Filipe Teixeira Marques, suffering from serious strabismus.
+Strabismus is a condition of the eyes that prevents them from looking at the same point and moving with the same ease.
+The effect of strabismus is that the brain automatically cancels the information that it receives from one of the eyes, and difficulties of coordination may occur in time because the situation becomes more serious.
+Below is the photo of Andre Filipe Teixeira Marques, suffering from severe strabismus.

 (keep reading ↓)

-In this exercise, you look at your finger and your partner looks into your eyes.
-The exercise must be done slowly, but without a stop, so that one would be able to note the movements of the eye muscles.
+In this exercise, you look at your finger, and your partner looks into your eyes.
+The exercise must be done slowly, but without a stop so one can note the movements of the eye muscles.
 In the end, your exercise partner (the observer) will tell you if your eyes moved at the same rate, in the same direction, and if the movement was smooth or jerky.
 If your eyes did not stare at your finger simultaneously, or the angle in which they moved was different, or the movements of one of the eyes were jerky, then it means that you suffer from strabismus.

 What to do if you suffer from strabismus

-If you suffer from strabismus, then print the Tibetan wheel (a drawing) that you can find at http://is.gd/vQdFAY or at http://is.gd/GHAsKN on an A4 sheet and stick it on the wall/door, so that the center of the Tibetan wheel would be exactly at the height of your nose.
+If you suffer from strabismus, print the Tibetan wheel (a drawing) that you can find at http://is.gd/vQdFAY or at http://is.gd/GHAsKN on an A4 sheet and stick it on the wall/door so that the center of the Tibetan wheel would be precisely at the height of your nose.
 Come max.
 2-3 cm away from the Tibetan wheel.

-Stand straight in front of the sheet of paper, with your nose 3 cm away from it and with your eyes cover all extremities, with the related “thorns”, clockwise, from top to bottom, starting with “12 o’clock”.
-Do this using the Tibetan wheel 2-3 times every morning and you will synchronize your eyes, avoiding them from looking into different directions, one from the other.
+Stand straight in front of the sheet of paper, with your nose 3 cm away from it and with your eyes covering all extremities, with the related “thorns”, clockwise, from top to bottom, starting with “12 o’clock”.
+Do this using the Tibetan wheel 2-3 times every morning, and you will synchronize your eyes, preventing them from looking in different directions, one from the other.

-If you do this exercise at least once a day, then depending on the seriousness of the strabismus, it can be healed in 2-4 weeks.
-The exercise is worth being done further on, to prevent the reoccurrence of strabismus, but in principle, once healed, strabismus does not reoccur unless after a maximum of a couple of years.
+If you do this exercise at least once a day, depending on the seriousness of the strabismus, it can be healed in 2-4 weeks.
+After that, the exercise is worth being done further to prevent strabismus’s reoccurrence, but in principle, once healed, strabismus does not reoccur unless after a maximum of a couple of years.